ProAI/laravel-handlebars/README.md

 ### Raw Output

+_This feature is currently broken.
+If you want to use it, use v1.1 or below or [help to fix it](https://github.com/ProAI/laravel-handlebars/issues/12)!_

 If you want to output the raw code of a template (maybe because you want to use the unrendered template clientside), you can set `$optional_raw_output = true` in the configuration.
 Then you can pass a variable `$raw = true` to the template or more comfortable you can use the `@raw` Blade directive.

 ```